-After milling, the sawn timbers were loaded onto rail carriages and taken by steam engine down the hills and across to Rockingham.
+After milling, the sawn timbers were loaded onto flat-topped wagons and were pulled by steam engine down the hills and across to Rockingham.

 Rockingham was the nearest port where the Jarrah was loaded onto sailing ships and exported interstate and overseas.